ISUgenomics/bioinformatics-workbook/Appendix/NCBI_Data_Submission.md

 # How to submit your sequencing data to NCBI

-Submitting sequencing data is a requirement for nearly every journal, and thus getting things in order as soon as your sequencing is received  will make this process go much faster.
+Submitting sequencing data is a requirement for nearly every journal, and thus getting it in order as soon as your sequencing is received  will make this process go much faster.
+This is mostly because the details of your sequencing will be fresh in your mind, and with the variability in BioSample/metadata submissions by type, you may not record sufficient enough detail to submit at a later date.

 First you'll have to create an account on ncbi before submission.
 Here is a current link --10/04/2018